-The sports card market has had a few good years of growth in recent times.
-Sports cards can certainly be a great alternative investment and in this article, I’m going to look at the reasons you should invest in sports card in 2022.
+Should you invest in sports cards?
+It’s a question I see a lot – They can certainly be a great alternative investment and, in this article, I’m going to look at the reasons you should invest in sports cards in 2023.

-Markets can go up and markets can go down, and that’s true for a supply and demand orientated market like this one – no one can predict with 100% certainty what is going to happen.
+Markets can go up and down, and that’s true for a supply and demand orientated market like this one – no one can predict with 100% certainty what is going to happen.

 Like any other investment, there is always some level of risk, and there will be price fluctuations along the way.

-I’m not saying sports card investing is a get rich quick scheme, I personally think the value will come from buying and holding over many years.
+Sports card investing isn’t a get rich quick scheme, I personally prefer the strategy of buying popular, and scarce cards, and holding over many years.

 People are rediscovering their passion and enthusiasm for sports cards, and not only that, collectors who’ve returned to the market because of their kids likely have much more purchasing power than they did when they were young.